 Inevitably, you’ll have some gaps, especially if you use cheap boards.
 To fix gaps so you don’t end up with a wobbly desk, squirt some glue into the gap, then stick toothpicks down in them and snap off the ends.

 Once it’s dry, stain it.
 Wipe off the excess, then let it dry according to the instructions on the can.
 Once it’s dry, apply a couple of coats of polyurethane, waiting about two hours between coats.
 Stain and a couple of coats of polyurethane make even cheap wood look nice.
+Here’s how to prevent or fix white spots on your polyurethane.

 I attached the top using L-brackets and 5/8-inch screws.